energye/energy/UpdateLog.md

 # Upgrade Log

 ### 2.5.0 - next
+- Note: Weight update, supporting CEF 130.1.16, adjusted to support CEF special edition updates, removed version 106, replaced with version 101, and added dynamic library builds for all supported CEF platforms except Windows ARM64.
-- UP: Upgrade CEF130.1.16, after the upgrade, a small number of apis are incompatible, and the extension component API is removed
+- Upgrade.
+Due to the large number of apis optimized and fixed after the upgrade, Some functions are backward incompatible, and the extension component interface has been removed.
 - R: Remove the Go implementation's internal IPC package, pkgs/channel, and keep it available as a separate module to resolve potential issues
 - R: The trigger targets (TgJs, TgGoSub, TgGoMain) in IPc.ON listening mode are removed, so that only JS is On the Go trigger ipc receiver
 - U: Modified ipc implementation to fully use CEF process messages, previous version of some functions used pkgs/channel implementation
 - U: Modified the drag energyExtension JS extension
+- U: Adjust the structure of all interface types to implement their own place
+- Optimize and fix historical legacy issues
+- Fix: Incorrect keyboard event parameter value
+- Fix: Fixed errors in compound base type parameter passing

 ### 2.4.6 - 2024/11/14
 - U: CLI > 2.4.6, In future release versions of the CLI, the version number will be synchronized with the main version number.